-Meeting or respond in a timely manner to correspondence from University Officials will not

-Conduct Process in the absence of the Accused Student, including but not limited to scheduling a

-Hearing or placing a Service Indicator. - 1.2.
-Notice of Hearing.
-The Office of Student Conduct and Conflict Resolution will use reasonable efforts to provide the Notice of Hearing five (5) Classten (10) Business Days before the scheduled Hearing, absent emergency circumstances as determined by the Director of

-Student Conduct and Conflict Resolution or waiverunless waived by an Accused Student on forms provided by the Office of Student Conduct and Conflict Resolution.
-Absent emergency circumstances, or waiver by an Accused Student, the Notice of Hearing will be provided at least five (5) Business Days before the schedule Hearing.
+- 2. Notice of Hearing.
+The Office of Student Conduct and Conflict Resolution will use reasonable efforts to provide the Notice of Hearing five (5)seven (7) Class Days before the scheduled Hearing, absent emergency circumstances as determined by the Director of Student Conduct and Conflict Resolution or waiver by an Accused Student on forms provided by the Office of Student Conduct and Conflict Resolution.
 This notice will include finalized Student Conduct Code or Student Honor Code Charges, a brief description of the allegation, where to review the Student Rights, and the date, time and location for a Hearing.
 Hearings will be scheduled at the convenience of the Hearing Body.

-- (g) Resolution Processes.
+- (f) Resolution Processes.

 - 1. Student Honor Code.

 - a.
 Information meeting.
-This is an individual meeting between a Student and a

-Student Conduct Administrator after a Notice of Charges Charge letter has been sent.
-The meeting consists of reviewing a Student's rights in the Student Conduct Process conduct process, reviewing the Charges, and affording affords the Student the opportunity to choose "Responsible" or "Not Responsible" to the Charges, and "Agree" or "Do Not Agree" to the Sanctions proposed by the Faculty member.
-These decisions determine the next course of action in the Student

-Conduct Process; conduct process, resolution choices will be made during the Information
+This is an individual meeting between a Student and a Student Conduct Administrator after a Notice of Charges has been sent.
+The meeting consists of reviewing a Student's rights in the Student Conduct Process, reviewing the Charges, and affording the Student the opportunity to choose "Responsible" or "Not Responsible" to the Charges, and "Agree" or "Do Not Agree" to the Sanctions proposed by the Faculty member.
+These decisions determine the next course of action in the Student Conduct Process; resolution choices will be made during the Information Meeting.
+Charges may be adjusted or withdrawn by a Student Conduct Administrator during this meeting, prior to a Student selecting "Responsible" or "Not Responsible."

-Meeting information meeting.
-Charges may be adjusted or withdrawn by a Student Conduct by Hearing, even if the Student is willing to accept responsibility for the Charges and accept the proposed Sanctions.
-The Faculty member involved has the ability to view the case file prior to the hearing and may choose to participate in either the entirety of the Hearing or inas a portion of the HearingReporting Person or as a Witness.

-Administrator during this meeting, prior to a Student selecting "Responsible responsible" or "Not

-Responsible not responsible."

 - b.
 Hearing.

-- i.
-1) If an Accused Student chooses "Not Responsible" to Charges or "Do Not Agree" with proposed Sanctions on a first time Student Honor Code allegation, a Hearing is required.
-If the allegation is a second Student Honor Code violation, the case must be resolved

-- 2) Student Honor Code allegations being resolved by a Hearing: - a) Cases that will not result in Separation, will be heard by one of the following, as selected by the Student: - i) An Individual Honor Hearing Officer Hearing, or - ii. ii) Aa Student Conduct Committee/Health Science Conduct Committee
+- 1) If an Accused Student chooses "Not Responsible" to Charges or "Do Not Agree" with proposed Sanctions on a first time Student Honor Code allegation, a Hearing is required.
+If the allegation is a second Student Honor Code violation, the case must be resolved by Hearing, even if the Student is willing to accept responsibility for the Charges and accept the proposed Sanctions.
+The Faculty member involved has the ability to view the case file prior to the hearing and may choose to participate in either the entirety of the Hearing or in a portion of the Hearing as a Witness. - 2) Student Honor Code allegations being resolved by a Hearing: - a) Cases that will not result in Separation will be heard by one of the following, as selected by the Student: - i) An Individual Honor Hearing Officer Hearing, or - ii) A Student Conduct Committee/Health Science Conduct Committee Hearing - b) Cases that could result in Separation will be heard by a Student Conduct Committee/Health Science Conduct Committee Hearing. - 2.

-Hearing, except; - Health Science Center college course where the Accused Student is majoring in Separationa

-Health Sciences Program, then the case will be heard by a Student the Health Science Conduct

-Committee/Health Science Conduct Committee Hearing. - 2.
 Student Conduct Code. - a.
-Information meeting. - Administrator after a Notice of Charges Charge letter has been sent.
-The meeting consists of reviewing a Student's rights in the Student Conduct Process conduct process, reviewing the Charges, potential outcomes (including possible Sanctions), and affords the Student the opportunity to choose "Responsible" or "Not Responsible" to the Charges, which determines the next course of action in the Student Conduct Process.
+Information meeting. - 1) This is an individual meeting between an Accused Student and a Student Conduct Administrator after a Notice of Charges has been sent.
+The meeting consists of reviewing a Student's rights in the Student Conduct Process, reviewing the Charges, potential outcomes (including possible Sanctions), and affords the Student the opportunity to choose "Responsible" or "Not Responsible" to the Charges, which determines the next course of action in the Student Conduct Process.
 Charges may be adjusted or withdrawn by a Student Conduct Administrator during this meeting, prior to a Student selecting "Responsible" or "Not Responsible."